paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Excellent Service, Highly Recommended
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Joe provided an excellent service.
+He communicated well, was very reliable and meticulous in his work.
+He achieved an amazing finish and we were over the moon with the results.
+Highly recommend his services.